stc2828/voice-to-notes/README.md

 Please sing at moderate(slow) pace.

-Try not to input more than 20 seconds at a time.
+Audio record automatically stops at 100 seconds.

-This program could work for instrument, it is only designed to work for monotonic music.
+This program could work for instrument, it is designed to work for monotonic music.

 You must install crepe, which only works on Python 3.
 (Installation help below)